ebuchman/blog/content/posts/uoa-liquidity.md

 the bank reserves they create have so little to do with the process of real world production and trade that the small and medium sized enterprises at the heart of the economy have been virtually cut off from credit.
-Since the collapse of the eurodollar engine in 2008, and exacerbated by the Basel III regulations, liquidity has all but vanished.
+Since the collapse of the eurodollar engine in 2008, and exacerbated by the Basel regulations, liquidity has all but vanished.

 Fortunately, there is hope, and it does not depend on the coordinated action of large players.
 Rather, modern technology allows us to revisit the